pds-dpo/pds-dpo/README.md

 ## Step 3: MLLM Training with DPO

 ## License
-This project utilizes certain datasets and checkpoints that are subject to their respective original licenses.
-Users must comply with all terms and conditions of these original licenses.
-The content of this project itself is licensed under the [Apache license 2.0](https://github.com/pds-dpo/pds-dpo/blob/main/LICENSE).
+This project incorporates specific datasets and checkpoints, each governed by their respective original licenses.
+Users are required to adhere to the terms and conditions outlined in these licenses.
+The project’s content is independently licensed under the [Apache license 2.0](https://github.com/pds-dpo/pds-dpo/blob/main/LICENSE).

 ## Citation
 ```